Mass Tort Attorneys

 Mass torts are useful when individuals are suffering because of the same reason.
 Filing many cases at once can slow down courts and make the process less efficient for plaintiffs.
 During a mass tort filing, something known as multi-district litigation can help gather evidence and inform others about the potential value and legal standing of their case.

 Find Out Your Options Are from Our Mass Tort Law Firm: (888) 493-1629

 Whether you’re suffering from a dangerous pharmaceutical or a defective product, our team is standing by to help.
 At Arnold & Itkin, we’re focused on getting the results that clients deserve rather than the one they’re initially offered.
 If clients need more than they’re offered, we never hesitate to demand the compensation they deserve.

 We never back down from a fight and have earned a national reputation thanks to our record-setting results.
 In fact, we helped secure one of the largest single-plaintiff verdicts in United States history.
 We did this by holding Johnson & Johnson accountable for producing and selling the harmful drug Risperdal to children.
-In other words, we're a firm that has a history of results during mass tort litigation.
+In other words, we're a firm that has a history of securing the best results during mass tort litigation.
 When the other side sees we’re on a case, they know they have a fight ahead of them.
 No matter what.

 Call our mass tort attorneys now at (888) 493-1629 for a free and confidential consultation.
 You deserve to know what your options are, and we’re ready to help you explore them.
 We handle mass tort cases across the nation.